chrischank/ESG_RealEstate/README.md

 ![all_points](https://github.com/user-attachments/assets/5ec56ae6-8c0b-4944-9f2c-e60f4f5b6361)
-- Rough scatter and histogram plots after one-hot encoding
+- Rough scatter and histogram plots after one-hot encoding **Due to some limitations of seaborn obscuring the dtype of long-form dataframe, I cannot truly align x-axis label, e.g. NewBuilt are actually 0 and 1 instead of float values.**
 ![prop_variableHIST](./docs/figures/prop_variableHIST.png)
 ![prop_variableSCATTER](./docs/figures/prop_variableSCATTER.png)
 - Strange that some total floor area / number of rooms are so large, for example: